What is Privileged Access Management (PAM)?

-In simple terms, a privileged account is used to accomplish certain activities that standard user accounts are not able to, and are used to access critical data and systems.
+In simple terms, a privileged account is used to accomplish certain activities that standard user accounts are not able to, such as accessing critical data and systems.

 These accounts are necessary for maintaining your IT infrastructure.
 However, if their credentials ever end up in the wrong hands or are misused by malevolent insiders, the damage can be irreversible.
 Having a strong privileged user monitoring is essential to hindering attackers and preventing them from causing major harm to your systems.

 The Institute of Forensics and ICT Security lists seven different types of privileged accounts you need to know about:

 1. Local Administrative Accounts

 These are non-personal accounts, which only provide the local host or instance with administrative access.
 They are used for conducting maintenance on workstations, servers, databases, etc. and they often use the same password for ease of usage across an entire network.
 Due to the shared password policy, they become a desirable target for cyberattacks.